-Recording companies eventually realized the profit potential in immigrant communities, whose people would spend money for something that reminded them of “home.”
-Often starting by simply guessing what would sell in a given ethnic community, companies eventually found local distributors within ethnic neighborhoods who were able to suggest artists their customers wanted to hear like this recording from Edison's "Bohemian," or Czech series.
+Recording companies eventually realized the profit potential in immigrant communities, whose members would spend money for something that reminded them of “home.”
+Often starting by simply guessing what would sell in a given ethnic community, companies eventually found local distributors within ethnic neighborhoods who were able to suggest artists their customers wanted to hear—like this recording from Edison's "Bohemian," or Czech, series.

-During the decades before the Great Depression devastated the industry, “ethnic” artists were a growing part of most companies’ recording catalogues.
-Later, in the 30s and 40s, ethnic music reemerged with crossover pop artists like Frankie Yankovich and polka hits by wartime stars such as the Andrews Sisters.
+During the decades before the Great Depression devastated the industry, “ethnic” artists were a growing part of most companies’ recording catalogs.
+Later, in the '30s and '40s, ethnic music reemerged with crossover pop artists like Frankie Yankovich and polka hits by wartime stars such as the Andrews Sisters.
 All can be traced back to early recordings like this one.

 Nautical airs.
 Alexander Prince.
 Edison Amberol: 245.
 1909.

 It has been noted that, despite popular imagery, the “golden age of piracy” ended in 1750, so no pirate ever heard a concertina or an accordion, much less played one.
-Concertinas and accordions were, however, very popular among sailors during the industrial revolution, spreading by sail and steam across the globe in a matter of decades.
-By 1845, ships had carried them to America, where blackface minstrels played accordions only sixteen years after the instrument was invented.
-Minstrel performers later carried their mocking racial stereotypes internationally, bringing an early Tin Pan Alley repertoire to audiences as disparate as blacks in South Africa and traditional Irish players, who incorporated tunes heard in their port cities into their own music.
+Concertinas and accordions were, however, very popular among sailors during the Industrial Revolution, spreading by sail and steam across the globe in a matter of decades.
+By 1845, ships had carried them to America, where blackface minstrels played accordions only 16 years after the instrument was invented.
+Minstrel performers later spread their mocking racial stereotypes internationally, bringing an early Tin Pan Alley repertoire to audiences as disparate as blacks in South Africa and traditional Irish players, who incorporated tunes heard in their port cities into their own music.